 Quick Reference - What You Need to Know

-Bottom Line: By end of 2025, ALL federally funded research must make articles and data publicly available immediately upon journal acceptance - no waiting periods allowed.
-You'll need data management plans before getting funding and must budget for sharing costs.
+Bottom Line: By end of 2025, ALL federally funded research must make articles and data publicly available immediately upon journal publication - no waiting periods allowed.
+Data management plans are required before getting funding and sharing costs must be included in budgets.

 What Changed and Why